Unity-Technologies/com.unity.uiwidgets/README.md

 ## Debug UIWidgets Application

-You can switch debug/release mode by “UIWidgets->EnableDebug” in the Unity Editor.
+In the Editor, you can switch debug/release mode by “UIWidgets->EnableDebug”.

+In the Player, the debug/development build will enable debug mode.
+The release build will disable debug mode automatically.

 ## Using Window Scope
 If you see the error `AssertionError: Window.instance is null` or null pointer error of `Window.instance`,